The Daemon vs the Demon

 Every spiritual teaching has disciplines.
 Meditation, mantras, prayers, cleaning the bathroom, making wine or sweeping the walks are examples.
 That discipline wasn’t supposed to be an imprisonment.
 It was supposed to be a room for you to let go into.

-The discipline of your spiritual practice allows you to focus your mind in a very clear space, let go into it, and then be ruthlessly, gently, compassionately, quietly active, according to the daemon’s appearance.
+The discipline of your spiritual practice allows you to focus your mind in a very clear space, let go into it and then be ruthlessly gentle and compassionately active according to the daemon’s appearance.

 And so what is the inner demon avoiding?
 Pressure.
 You cannot be a warrior on the spiritual path as long as you avoid pressure.
 You cannot find your daemon and you cannot walk with it as long as you just want to stay comfortable.

 Your discipline gives you the breathing room and the space to incorporate the daemon, deal with the pressures of your internal and external world, to meet challenges and stay cool.
 If you don’t have that discipline in place you can’t do it.

 So, if you want to live a life worth living, embracing your calling, your awakening principle, then practice discipline.
 Let your consciousness remain clearly present in each situation as it is, using your discipline of mantra and visualization, your writing, painting or teaching as the tool.

 These disciplines give you the power to stay present in each moment.
 They allow you not to fall prey to primitive views, or conflicting emotions.
 And certainly not to think solely about the pay check at the end of the day.
 This discipline allows you to be really present for quiet voice of the Daemon and to meet the challenge and growth factor that is your calling, bliss and fulfillment.